eeliuqin/eeliuqin/README.md

 ## Thanks for stopping by.
 Here's a little bit about myself...

-* 💻 I'm a Data Analyst with experience in Software Development
+* 💻 I'm a software developer with a strong analytics background and a passion for data science, machine learning, and data analytics
 * 😄 My pronouns are: She/Her/Hers
 * 📍 I'm based in California
 * 📧 You can contact me at [eeliuqin@gmail.com](mailto:eeliuqin@gmail.com)